MarcinBas/api_mt/index.md

  - Enter the API key.
 Click **OK**.

  - You may select one or more translation memories to use with your project.
-Check the **Use** check box by the memory you wish to use.
-Check the **Update** check box of a translation memory you want to learn based on the corrections you make in the text.
-Currently you can only select this option for one translation memory.
+Check the **Use** check box by each translation memory you wish to use.
+If you check the **Update** check box of a translation memory, it will learn from the corrections you make in a given translation.
+You may select this check box for only one translation memory.

 ![How to set up the Trados Studio 2021™ plugin for ModernMTpic2](./images/trados/trados_modernMT/2021-11-03-14-38-15.png)